Inside the Leaning Tower of Pisa | Bells, Spiral Steps & More

 There are a total of 273 steps inside that take you to the top.

-No, children below 8 years are not allowed to climb, while those between the age of 8 to 18 must be accompanied by an adult.
+No, children below 8 years are not allowed to go in, while those between the age of 8 to 18 must be accompanied by an adult.

-Is there any important tip to remember before climbing?
+Is there any important tip to remember before going in?

 It is important to remember that because of the tilt, you may feel dizzy or breathless while climbing the tower.
 Carry some water and take short breaks at the windows of the tower to maintain your energy.